aerospike-community/aerospike-linqpad-driver/README.md

 # Importing/Exporting

-The driver can import a valid JSON file into an Aerospike set.
+The driver can import a valid JSON file into an Aerospike namespace or set.
 The set can be an existing set or a new set which will be created.
 Each JSON property will be mapped to an Aerospike bin.
 Any JSON collection types will be transformed into the corresponding Aerospike CDT.
 Nested JSON objects will be treated as Aerospike JSON documents.

-The driver can also export an Aerospike set into a JSON file.
+The driver can also export an Aerospike namespace or set into a JSON file.
 Below is an example of an export from the “players” Aerospike set.

 ```
 test.players.Export(@"c:\users\randersen_aerospike\Desktop\player.json");